cole-ruehle/6104-team-project/functional-design-beta.md

 ## Concept Specifications

-### concept: PublicProfile ✅ **IMPLEMENTED**
+### concept: PublicProfile

 * **concept**: PublicProfile [User]
 * **purpose**: Provide a concise, public-facing description of a user that others can quickly scan and interpret.
-* **principle**: When a user creates a public profile with a headline, attributes, and links, anyone can later view that user's profile and consistently see the same information; if the user updates their profile, viewers will see the updated information the next time it is accessed.
+* **principle**: When a user creates a public profile with a headline, attributes, and links, anyone can later view that user’s profile and consistently see the same information; if the user updates their profile, viewers will see the updated information the next time it is accessed.

 * **state**:
     * a set of `Profiles` with